Noroff-FEU-Assignments/GameHub/README.md

 The webpage was Designed using Wireframes and Prototyping, using the software Adobe XD.
 The hard coding was implemented with HTML and CSS and was performed on the software Visual Studio Code.
-Javascript is used to validate the contact form
+Javascript is used to validate the contact form.

 - [Wireframes/Prototype](https://www.adobe.com/no/)
 - [HTML/CSS/JS](https://code.visualstudio.com/)